New Trend: Sports Movies you Must Watch

 If we’re talking about sports-move symbolism, fewer titles got it better than Rocky.
 A determined Sylster Stallone that won’t give up no matter how tough his Russian opponent proved to be.
 Sure, it may have some political influences here and there since it was made in full-blown Cold War, but it’s all about the American dream transposed in a Sisyphean beat-down.

-The list could go on with plenty of titles inspired football, baseball, the NFL, and many other professional sports.
+The list could go on with plenty of titles inspired by football, baseball, the NFL, and many other professional sports.
 With actors like Al Pacino, Robert DeNiro, Tom Hanks and many others, the sport-inspired movies have an ageless component that transpires through generations.
 And the more recent cinematic biographies of Cristiano Ronaldo, Zlatan Ibrahimovic or Sergio Ramos continue the legacy.